 A controversial badger cull is expected to begin later today.

-It's thought culling companies employed by DEFRA will start shooting the animals in West Somerset and Gloucestershire from tonight.
+It's thought culling companies employed by DEFRA will start shooting the animals in West Somerset from tonight.

 The Government says culling is necessary to eradicate TB in cattle, but opponents say it's ineffective in combatting the disease.

 The action is likely to result in the largest animal rights protests since the ban on hunting foxes with dogs with many people expected in the cull zones.

 The pilot culls in Gloucestershire and Somerset could see around 5,000 badgers killed if completed.

 WARNING: Article contains images some may find distressing.

 A family near Ilminster in Somerset say they're facing a distressing time as they prepare to sell off their herd of 300 dairy cattle

 Newly-unveiled UK Plastics Pact ‘unites every body, business and organisation with a will to act on plastic pollution’.